 Another key focus of Britannia's COVID-19 Food Centre was the nutritional quality of the food it was distributing.
 Champagne notes that the program allowed her to access fresh, organic food and pre-cooked meals.
 "My quality of life when up!" she exclaims.
 Gamez underscores the importance of healthy eating habits throughout the pandemic.
 "They have provided us with a lot of good foods, good meals," continues Gamez, "to get all the vitamins and all the things you need on a day-to-day basis: that's something they emphasize and I was very glad they did.
 It makes you aware exactly what is good to eat, nowadays, to be strong and that your body gets what it needs to prevent sickness from coming on."
-While the food delivery itself was an emergency stopgap measure, a safety net addressing food insecurity in the Britannia community, the emphasis on healthy eating habits contributes to the larger food security .
-During a time of elevated health risk, the Food Centre's commitment was essential to the wellbeing of delivery recipients.
+While the food delivery itself was an emergency stopgap measure, a safety net addressing food insecurity in the Britannia community, the emphasis on healthy eating habits contributes to the larger The food that was being dropped off was project of building community food security.
+During a time of elevated health risk, the Food Centre's commitment All of a sudden, I've got sunflower seeds to providing nutritious food was essential to the wellbeing of delivery recipients.